 The folder-stack mechanism in MH gives the MH user a facility similar to the CShell 's directory-stack.
-Simply put, folder --push +foo makes "foo" the current folder, saving the folder that was previously the current folder on the folder-stack.
-As expected, folder -pop takes the top of the folder-stack and makes it the current folder.
+Simply put, makes "foo" the current folder, saving the folder that was previously the current folder on the folder-stack.
+As expected, takes the top of the folder-stack and makes it the current folder.
 Each of these switches lists the folder-stack when they execute.
 It is simple to write a pushf command as a shell script.
 It's one line: